Welcome to SINephile 🎬

 Split Screen

-Unprecedented film pairings that may seem blasphemous at first glance… until you realize they complement each other perfectly.
+Unprecedented film pairings that may seem blasphemous at first glance… until you realize they shockingly complement each other perfectly.

 Yes, really: